CUTR-at-USF/transit-feed-quality-calculator/README.md

 1. **HART Trip Updates-xxxx.results.json** - The validation results for the above TripUpdates binary
 1. **HART Vehicle Positions-xxxx.results.json** - The validation results for the above VehiclePositions binary

-An Excel spreadsheet file `graphs.xlsx` will be generated in the root folder of the project that contains graphs that summarize all of the analyzed GTFS-realtime feeds - for example:
+An Excel spreadsheet file `analysis-graphs.xlsx` will be generated in the root folder of the project that contains graphs that summarize all of the analyzed GTFS-realtime feeds - for example:

 ![image](https://user-images.githubusercontent.com/928045/32021084-52ef90bc-b9a0-11e7-91db-387c3f1f2f50.png)

+The analysis results are also output to a JSON file, `analysis-summary.json`.

 ## Implementation details